 Cocker Spaniels tend to be very popular.
 They’re playful, happy, and love people.
 They’re great companion animals, though they do require a little bit of extra work to be good with kids.
 Once trained, though, they are fantastic athletes who really don’t put too much strain on their owners.

 According to the AKC, Dalmatians are another breed that tends to have blue eyes.
 Honestly, though, most people are going to spend more time staring at this breed’s spots.

 Dalmatians are good-looking dogs, but they’re not as easy as you might think.
 These famous dogs are just as famous for being hard to train and they require a lot of exercises to stop them from getting destructive.
 This makes this dog a fantastic fit for those who love to be on the go, even if they take some extra training to get along with families.

 Yes, the famous Weiner dog can have blue eyes!
 More common in dappled dachshunds than their mono-color brethren, blue eyes are rare but definitely not unheard of.

 Dachshunds have a reputation for being stubborn and requiring a lot of maintenance, but these challenge dogs can be great family pets who love to play with kids of all ages.
-Prone to back injury, this is one breed that doesn’t need too much exercise but that will absolutely thrive if given the proper kind of attention.
+Prone to back injury, this is one low-energy dog breed that doesn’t need too much exercise but that will absolutely thrive if given the proper kind of attention.

 Typically one of the most popular breeds in the United States, the AKC notes that there really are some German Shepherds out there who have very dark blue eyes.
 Handsome dogs who need a lot of maintenance to look their best, are dogs who are perfect for families.